-By Daniel Silver, Megan Gordon, Celeste Koeleveld, Philip Angeloff, Brian Yin and Shannon O'Brien^{}
+By Daniel Silver, Megan Gordon, Celeste Koeleveld, Philip Angeloff, Brian Yin and Shannon O'Brien

-The authors of this article discuss a final rule issued by the Office of the Comptroller of the Currency, the Board of Governors of the Federal Reserve System and the Federal Deposit Insurance Corporation requiring banking organizations to notify their primary federal regulator of significant computer-security incidents no later than 36 hours after determining the incident has occurred.
+This article discusses the final rule requiring banking organizations to notify their primary federal regulator of significant computer-security incidents no later than 36 hours after determining the incident has occurred.

-The Office of the Comptroller of the Currency ("OCC"), the Board of Governors of the Federal Reserve System, and the Federal Deposit Insurance Corporation ("FDIC"), (the "Agencies"), have issued a final rule1 requiring banking organizations to notify their primary federal regulator of significant computer-security incidents no later than 36 hours after determining the incident has occurred.
+The Office of the Comptroller of the Currency ("OCC"), the Board of Governors of the Federal Reserve System, and the Federal Deposit Insurance Corporation ("FDIC") (the "Agencies"), have issued a final rule1 requiring banking organizations to notify their primary federal regulator of significant computer-security incidents no later than 36 hours after determining the incident has occurred.
 The rule also requires bank service providers to notify their banking organization customers of any computer-security incident that has caused, or will likely cause, significant disruption.
 The rule imposes substantial new cyber security reporting requirements on banks with an effective compliance date of May 1, 2022.